AbrarChattha/AbrarChattha/README.md

 - 🔭 I’m currently working on a AI Research, Applied AI and Python Django!,Mchine learning, Deep learning
 - 🌱 I’m currently learning Backend with Javascript
 - 👯 I’m looking to collaborate with other content creators and developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals:Contribute more to Open Source projects

 ### Connect with me: